esprfid/esp-rfid/README.md

 * Deleting all User of a ESP-RFID device over MQTT
 * NODE-RED flow & GUI to centralize managment of ESP-RFID devices & users

+## Using MQTT Topics
+For the MQTT communication some additional TOPICs have been internaly added.
+The default Topic is still configured over the WebGui.
+If you use more then one device all used devices should have the same <TOPIC> name configured by the WebGui.
+This is the used Topic hirachy:

+<TOPIC>---+---/sync
+          |
+          +---/send
+          |
+          +---/accesslist

+  If you configured over the WebGui for example <TOPIC> = "/rfid" these topic queues can be used:
+  * /rfid
+  * /rfid/sync
+  * /rfid/send
+  * /rfid/accesslist

+## Commands recv by ESP-RFID
+The message format is JSON it has to include the IP of the device & the command for a message recv by the ESP-RFID firmware.
+These messages can be received:

+### getuser
+Sends all useres back over the <TOPIC>/accesslist
+### listusr
+Sends all useres back over <TOPIC>/send
+### opendoor
+Opens the Door / Magnetic Lock
+### deletusers
+Delete all users.
+It deletes all User SPIF files.
+### adduser
+Adds a User as SPIF File to the device.
+That can be shown/edit over the WebGUI